Claim: Photograph shows Michelle Obama serving a government funded soup kitchen meal to a person with an expensive cell phone.

-A cell phone capable of capturing images (even a BlackBerry Pearl) is not necessarily a "$500 phone" with a "$100 per month cellular service."
+BlackBerry Pearl) is not necessarily a “$500 phone”with a “$100 per month cellular service.”
 Many much more affordable options are available, including cellular providers who give free phones to low-income customers under the Lifeline assistance program.
-So a homeless person might very well carry a cell phone, as Scott Schenkelberg, the Executive Director of Miriam's Kitchen, observed when questioned about this photograph during an interview:
+So a homeless person might very well carry a cell phone, as Scott Schenkelberg, the Executive Director of Miriam’s Kitchen, observed when questioned about this photograph during an interview:

 Q: Since the First Lady’s visit, both your guests and your food have been the subject of some criticism within the blogosphere.
 For example, some critics noted that